What are Benzodiazepines?

 Benzos are responsible for overdoses, deaths, and numerous kinds of accidents.
 They can cause serious physical and mental health issues, such as:

 - Worsened anxiety

 - Suicidal thoughts

-In addition, recent studies have found that people who abuse benzos are experiencing neurological issues such as memory loss and cognitive decline.
+Additionally, recent studies have found that people who abuse benzos are experiencing neurological issues like memory loss and cognitive decline.
+Some have even linked it to an increased risk of dementia.
 These problems are proving to be long-term and even permanent.
 Specific issues include:

 - Poor short-term memory